 Biography

 Alfredo Garcia-Navas was born in Caracas, Venezuela.
-He began his studies at the "José Lorenzo Llamozas" conservatory (Alejandro Vasquez) in Caracas.
-In 1992, he received a scholarship from the Venezuela Culture ministry (CONAC).
+He started his studies at the "José Lorenzo Llamozas" conservatory (Alejandro Vasquez) in Caracas.
+In 1992, he received a scholarship from the Venezuela Culture Ministry (CONAC).
 Thus, he was able to continue his studies at the Hochschule für Musik in Wien (University of Music, Vienna, Austria) with Walter Würdinger.
 He graduated in 1997 (Master of Music).
 He participated in several master classes (Leo Brouwer, Alirio Díaz, Costas Cotsiolis, Luis Zea).

 September 2003, Samandjiev and Garcia-Navas were invited to give a concert at the Apollonia Kunst Festival in Sozopol.
 This concert was broadcasted live by the Bulgarian radio.
 Since 2002, Alfredo Garcia-Navas has been participating in several projects with Marko Simsa, amongst others at the Mozart Fest Würzburg, Kultursommer Nordhessen (Kassel), Musikfestival La Passione (Heidelberg), Kulturhaus Dussman (Berlin), Museum für Kunst und Gewerbe (Hamburg), radio productions for the SWR and recordings for several CD productions by Marko Simsa.